-Figure 7: BPI Maps for Wheat, by Region
+Figure 7: BPI Map for Wheat

 Global Comparisons, by Crop

 Table 10 presents a global summary of Tables 3-9.
 This summary will be useful when comparing the global rankings from unweighted BPIs to the weighted BPIs presented in Tables 11 and 12.
 Overall, Table 10 highlights that biofortification of cassava, maize, and sweet potato with vitamin A and beans and pearl millet with iron is likely to generate the biggest impact in African countries; whereas biofortification of rice and wheat with zinc could benefit Asian countries the most.